wzpscott/FlashVGGT/README.md

 ## Updates
 - [05/02/2026] Evaluation code is released.
-- [05/02/2026] Training code for FlashVGGT (both single-forward and streaming settings) is released.
+- [05/02/2026] Training code (both single-forward and streaming settings) is released.
-- [05/02/2026] Code and checkpoints for single-forward and streaming inference are released.
+- [05/02/2026] Code and checkpoints for FlashVGGT are released.

 ## Overview
 <p align="center">